On 3-generated 6-transposition groups: Proof of the main theorem

-We claim that this group is isomorphic to $(A_5 \times A_5): 2^2$.
-Using coset enumeration in the GAP system we confirm the order.
-Then is straightforward to check that the following permutations inside $A_{12}$: $x=(1,2)(3,4)(5,6)(7,8)(9,10)(11,12),\\ y=(1,2)(3,4)(5,12)(6,11)(7,10)(8,9),\\ z=(1,12)(2,7)(3,6)(4,5)(8,10)(9,11)\\$ satisfy the relations and generate a subgroup of the aforementioned isomorphism type. $\square$
+where $K$ is the set of Coxeter relations, $i \in \{8,10,12\}, j \in \{4,5,6\}$.
+We claim that the only possibility is $G\simeq G(12,6)\simeq (A_5 \times A_5): 2^2$.
+Using coset enumeration we confirm the claim in terms of group orders.
+Meanwhile the following permutations: $x=(1,2)(3,4)(5,6)(7,8)(9,10)(11,12),\\ y=(1,2)(3,4)(5,12)(6,11)(7,10)(8,9),\\ z=(1,12)(2,7)(3,6)(4,5)(8,10)(9,11)\\$ satisfy the relations and generate a subgroup of the desired isomorphism type. $\square$

-However our usage of computer calculations does not mean it is impossible to determine the structure of the group without them.
-Here we provide a sketch of one possible approach to this task, which also provides insight into the subgroup structure in terms of generators.
-Said structure may be used for future research.